Bubka/2FAuth-Docs/docs/getting-started/Usage/Import.md

 ## Exporting the data

 First step is to export data from the 2FA source app in order to get a migration resource, like a file or a QR code.
-Follow one of the dedicated section below then move to the [Importing into 2FAuth](#importing-into-2fauth) step.
+Follow one of the dedicated section below then jump to the [Importing into 2FAuth](#importing-into-2fauth) step.

 ### Google Authenticator